Contact Lens Care

-There’s an overriding assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
+There’s an general assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
 Because of this, children are mostly prescribed glasses instead of contact lenses.
 In fact, this isn’t the case, as there are actually no age restrictions on contact lenses.
 Children can tolerate contact lenses from a young age, some infants are fitted with contact lenses due to congenital cataracts or other eye conditions that have developed at birth.

 Are contact lenses safe for my child?

 Contact lenses are specifically designed to feel natural on the eye and offer zero interruption while correcting your vision.
 When it comes to contact lenses being suitable for your child, it’s a case of whether the lenses are worn correctly and your child is able to apply and remove the lenses easily, and whether they’re responsible enough to follow the hygiene and safety guidelines that accompany them.

 What does my child need to know about looking after contact lenses?